-The S10's cameras are good, though if you want more-dramatic photos, the Pixel 3 is still the best camera phone to get.
-The iPhone XS captures more-natural shots.
+The S10's cameras are good, though if you want more dramatic photos, the Pixel 3 and newer Pixel 4 remain better options, while the latest iPhones capture more-natural shots.

 Samsung can't compete with Apple on biometric authentication, and we're not sure the Galaxy maker is even trying.
 This is one area where Samsung needs to work harder to ensure that unlocking your phone and authenticating payments are locked down with the most secure biometric scans that money can buy.

 In our testing, the S10's facial recognition is easily fooled by a photograph of a person's face.
 That's just plain embarrassing.
 The photo trick doesn't work if you turn off Fast Facial Recognition in the S10's settings, but the facial-authentication method is still less secure than it should be.
 That's because Samsung doesn't use hardware to create a 3D map of your face the way Apple does with its Face ID.

 The S10's in-display reader is more secure, due to an ultrasonic sensor that maps the 3D curves of your fingerprint.
 You have to press a little longer on the sensor than you would think, but the phone unlocks quickly enough, and I appreciate that it's not a two-step process, like on the iPhone XS.
 (On that phone, you have to wait for the camera to scan your face and then swipe up.)